xdmushui/partner-center-sdk/develop/get-a-customer-subscription-s-usage-records.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 This topic describes how to get the colletion of **SubscriptionMonthlyUsageRecord** resource.
-This resource represents the customer's usage of a specific Azure service or resource during the current billing period.
+This resource represents all subscriptions for the customer.
+For a customer with Azure plan(s), this means a list of those plans (not individual Azure subscriptions).

 ## Prerequisites